kensmith/build-arm-none-eabi-gxx/README.md

 time or you'll have to have NOPASSWD in your /etc/sudoers for your login group.

 Tested on Arch Linux circa end of 2012.
+Support for building in parallel left as an exercise.
+(IOW, don't do `make -j`.)

 vim:tw=60: